TransatAR-Dev-Team/TranslatAR/README.md

 ### Running Individual Service Tests Locally

-For rapid development and debugging, you can run tests for individual services on your local machine.
+For rapid development, can run tests for individual services on your local machine without Docker.
 Before running tests, you must navigate to the service's directory and install its dependencies.

 Instructions for each service can be found at the links below: